 Residents intending to visit the country should adjust their travel plans and avoid non-essential travel, including leisure travel.
 Those already there should monitor the situation, attend to personal safety and avoid protests and large gatherings of people.
 Residents are also urged to avoid all travel to the Sinai Peninsula.
 Residents in Egypt who need assistance may call the 24-hour hotline of the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department at (852)1868 or contact the Chinese Embassy in Egypt at consular protection hotline: (20)2-27363556.

 - The Egyptian authorities have extended the state of emergency a few times since it was first imposed in April 2017.
-In January 2018, the Egyptian authorities decided to further extend the state of emergency for 3 months from 13 January 2018.
+In April 2018, the Egyptian authorities decided to further extend the state of emergency for 3 months.

 - On 24 November 2017, a bomb and gun attack on a mosque occurred in the Sinai Peninsula, resulting in serious casualties.